Map and Information on Botswana Click Here

 I only passed through the top part of Botswana, to see the Okavango Delta.
 The Okavango river doesn’t exit at the sea like most rivers, it all runs into a pan, and has become a major wildlife park.
 I was here in the dry season, which means the birds aren’t here yet, but there are plenty of Giraffe, Elephants, Hippos, Zebras, Gazelles etc. I tried for hours to get a day trip into the delta, but only one was operating, and I had to book one day in advance for it.
 I was ready to go, they only had two clients, but apparently it was too much trouble to go back to the park office to get another permit.
 A bit slack I thought, but as it turned out, the couple who did go said it wasn’t particularly interesting anyhow.
 I did flight instead, and really enjoyed it.

-img_0776.jpg (36507 bytes) 776.
 Typical grassy flats of the Okavango Delta.
 I had closer shots with the wing skimming the grass, but the camera wasn’t fast enough to get a crisp image.
+These are the only shots worth publishing.

-img_0797.jpg (52555 bytes) 797.
-Since I decided not to go to Zimbabwe, I had to cross the Zambezi river by Ferry to enter Zambia.
+Since I decided not to go to Zimbabwe I had to cross the Zambezi river by Ferry to enter Zambia.
 I am glad I had a bike here, because the ferry only takes a few cars at a time.
 There was a huge line up of trucks and cars that would take hours to clear.
 I only waited about 10 minutes for the next ferry.
-The cost is 25 Pula.
+The cost is 25 Pula or just under $5